 The Stokely Creek Ski Touring Centre/Algoma Highlands Conservancy area is available for use in the summer by mountain bikes.
 Permission can be obtained by contacting staff at the Stokely Creek Lodge.

-The Voyageur Trail Association's hiking trail to the Robertson Cliff area is recommended in this area.
+The Voyageur Trail Association's hiking trail to the Robertson Cliff area is recommended.
 The climb to the scenic cliff lookout is steep but well worth the effort.
 For those who are fit and interested, the visitor can do the entire Stokely Section of the trail.
-Before leaving Algoma's Water Tower Inn, maps and hiking advice should be obtained.
+Before leaving Algoma's Water Tower Inn & Suites, maps and hiking advice should be obtained.

 Goulais River is recognized as a canoe route and can be travelled from the headwaters north of Searchmont area to the mouth on Lake Superior.
 For a scenic lake experience, exploring Robertson Lake is recommended.